 The criteria pattern will be automatically set as:

 Since the criteria pattern does not match the requirement, you can edit it as:

 You can use the following characters in the Criteria Pattern Editor:

 Part 4 - Associate instant and scheduled actions

 A workflow rule is meaningful only if an action is associated to it.
-These actions include email notifications, tasks, field updates, webhooks, custom functions, and create record.
-Except create record, all the other actions are grouped under the Actions tab that can either be Instant or Scheduled.
+These actions include email notifications, tasks, field updates, webhooks, custom functions, activities - tasks, meetings and calls, and create record.
+Except create record, all the other actions are grouped under the Actions (under Automations) that can either be Instant or Scheduled .
 These actions once created, can be associated with many rules.

 - Instant Actions - Click to associate instant actions that are triggered instantly when the workflow rule is triggered.
 You can also create one and associate it to the rule.

 - Scheduled Actions - Click to associate scheduled actions that will be triggered at a specified time once the rule is triggered.
 A maximum of 5 scheduled actions can be created.